-For select detailed NAICS codes, corrections are applied to the monthly retail end-of-month inventory estimates for August 2006 through February 2008.
-Then, for each detailed NAICS code, the monthly retail end-of-month inventory estimates for January 1992 (the beginning of the series) through August 2006 from the prior sample are linked to the estimates derived from the current sample.
+For select detailed NAICS codes, corrections are applied to the retail end-of-month inventory estimates for August 2006 through February 2010.
+Then, for each detailed NAICS code, the end-of-month inventory estimates for January 1992 (the beginning of the series) through August 2006 are linked to the estimates derived from the current sample.
 The linkage is performed using a procedure similar to the one used for sales, except the geometric mean is based on end-of-month inventory.

-After performing the above linkage, the resulting end-of-month inventory estimates for December 1998 through February 2008 are input to the benchmarking program.
+After performing the above linkage, the resulting end-of-month inventory estimates for December 1998 through February 2010 are input to the benchmarking program.
 The estimates for a given detailed NAICS code are revised in a manner that-

-• For 1998 through 2006, constrains the December end-of-month inventory estimates from MRTS to equal the end-of-year inventory estimates derived from ARTS.

-• Minimizes the sum of squared differences between the month-to-month changes of the input and revised estimates for December 1998 through February 2008.

-• Uses the previously published December 1998 estimate as a constraint, linking the revised estimates to the previously published estimates and resulting in no revision to the December 1998 estimate.
+- For 1998 through 2008, constrains the December end-of-month inventory estimates from MRTS to equal the end-of-year inventory estimates derived from ARTS. - Minimizes the sum of squared differences between the month-to-month changes of the input and revised estimates for December 1998 through February 2010. - Uses the previously published December 1998 estimate as a constraint, linking the revised estimates to the previously published estimates and resulting in no revision to the December 1998 estimate.

-For a given detailed NAICS code, end-of-month inventory estimates subsequent to December 2006 are derived by multiplying the input estimates by the ratio of the benchmarked-to-input estimate for December 2006.
+For a given detailed NAICS code, end-of-month inventory estimates subsequent to December 2008 are derived by multiplying the input estimates by the ratio of the benchmarked-to-input estimate for December 2008.
 This ratio is the carry-forward factor for inventory, and it remains the same until the next benchmarking operation.